primipiatti/Actuareal/_sources/intro.md

-# Actuarial, Finance, Risk and Other Reflectionns
+# Actuarial, Finance, Risk and Other Reflections

 ## welcome to my blog!